Well, that took an unexpected turn…

 “I was right there in front of the entire USEF legal department, the president, outside counsel, the Hearing Committee and its staff members of the drug and medications staff, and not one person said a word that Glefke/Farmer had a GABA charge that had not been responded to,” says Navin.

 The USEF sadly issued the final order and press release on the heels of the USEF Annual Meeting in an effort to “pat itself on the back” for issuing hefty fines, but they did so at the violation of Due Process which is punishable by the United States Olympic Committee (USOC) if it is determined the USEF, as the National Governing Body, violated its own By-Laws and that of USOC, for due process.

 USEF claims in its final order that secretary Emily Pratt called Farmer about the charges, a matter vehemently denied by Ms. Farmer.

 “If anyone had contacted me about any charge, no matter how small or large, I would have contacted our counsel immediately to secure our due process rights and rights under the drug and medication rules, such as having a B sample tested,” says Farmer.

 Navin has immediately requested USEF provide all evidence of all documentation sent to Glefke/Farmer including phone records of the purported call to Farmer about this alleged charge to get to the bottom of the matter and further investigate what occurred.
 At this time Navin is looking into filing an emergency USOC charge and/or seeking the USEF vacate the prior order pertaining to Unexpected and issue a proper charge and allow Glefke/Farmer their due process rights afforded to them under their USEF membership to defend the allegation.

 What happens next, we’ll have to wait and see.
-Someone’s got some explaining to do…
+Clearly, someone’s got some explaining to do…